malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * The overall brain structure is obviously constructed as a result of evolutionary pressures.
 I suggest that the brain is also pre-wired with the most basic starting blocks of a control mechanism.
 That pre-wiring likely incorporates some degree of immutable hard barriers, for example to ensure that we don't get completely stuck in a tight infinite loop, but also supports the ability for us to learn, modify, and override softer control forces.

 * I suspect that different components of the brain learn through different mechanisms.
 For example, we know that [Hebbian](https://en.wikipedia.org/wiki/Hebbian_theory) learning operates in an 'online learning' mode.
 There is also some evidence that our brain employs 'offline learning' during sleep in order to transfer memories and new skills to long term memory [citation].
-Lastly, I suspect that some systems learning through more of a re-inforcement style.
+Lastly, I suspect that some systems learning through more of a re-enforcement style.

 Along with new understanding coming from neuroscience, I suspect big gains will come from trying to build an artificial consciousness from the ground up.
 My entire control-mechanism basis of consciousness came from trying to build a high level emulation of the state machine components and finding how susceptible it was to infinite loops.